 At The George Washington University Law School, Ariel focused her studies on public policy, technology, and criminal law.
 Ariel was a member of the International Law in Domestic Courts Journal and a member of both the Mock Trial and Moot Court Boards.
 In 2016, Ariel was a semi-finalist in the GW Van Vleck Constitutional Law Moot Court Competition, and in 2015 Ariel received the Best Oralist award for achieving the highest individual score in the GW Trial Advocacy Competition that was open to all 1,000 GW 2Ls and 3Ls.

-At the end of April, the U.S. District Court in New Mexico dismissed most, but not all, of the New Mexico Attorney General’s claims against a group of Ad Networks and Google ...Read More
+At the end of April, the U.S. District Court in New Mexico dismissed most, but not all, of the New Mexico Attorney General’s claims against a group of Ad Networks and Google for ...Read More